Why We Built S.A.M.I. Around Multi-Agent Consensus

 Engineering

-Every AI coding assistant available today — Copilot, Cursor, Codeium, and the rest — routes your prompt to a single model and returns the first answer it produces.
+Every AI coding assistant available today — Copilot, Cursor, Windsurf, and the rest — routes your prompt to a single model and returns the first answer it produces.
 This is fast, cheap, and works well for the majority of autocomplete tasks.
 But it has a structural flaw that becomes visible as soon as you ask something non-trivial.

 Single-model tools inherit all the blind spots of their underlying model.
 Different frontier models miss different edge cases — one may struggle with concurrent code, another over-sanitises outputs in security-sensitive contexts, a third has its own systematic tendencies.
 No model is wrong in the same way, and that difference matters.